-Since our inception, we have focused significant resources on our research and development activities, including conducting preclinical studies, manufacturing development efforts and related development activities for our product candidates.
+Since our inception, we have committed significant resources to our research and development activities, including conducting preclinical studies, manufacturing development efforts and related development activities for our product candidates.

 Research and development activities account for a significant portion of our operating expenses.
 Research and development costs are expensed as incurred.
 These costs include: